jason-beh/aot-blog/src/content/7-ways-to-become-a-better-developer.md

 Before you teach somebody to code, you must adopt the mindset of a student and recall back how you learned the concept in the past.
 By doing this, you will be able to lower yourself to their standard and lift them up from there.

 You might ask, 'but how do I find students that wanna learn to code'.
 Well, there are many ways to do it.
-You could either ask your friend that has always wanted to find a new hobby and don't mind trying to code or join non-profit organizations that offer education help to those who need it.
+You could either ask your friend that has always wanted to find a new hobby and don't mind trying to code or join non-profit organisations that offer education help to those who need it.

 ---